 Let us have a quick look at new patterns and styles in Android KitKat:

 Android KitKat lets your app utilize the entire screen.
-This feature allows removes and/or minimizes visual distraction.
+This feature allows removing and/or minimizes visual distraction.
 Users can engage with content in a much more meaningful manner without accidentally logging out from the app.
-Some content like games, portfolios, and images can be showcased effectively in full screen mode.
+Some content like games, portfolios, and images can be showcased effectively in full-screen mode.
 There are two approaches to go full screen: Lean Back and Immersive.
-Both methods hide all persistent system bars with the only difference between them is how to get the bars back.
+Both methods hide all persistent system bars with the only difference between them being how to get the bars back.

 The new Android platform is robust and far more evolved compared to its formative days.
 Designing apps for Android is much easier.
 However, you need to shrug off the prejudice typically associated with this growing platform.
-You will be able to design fabulous looking apps.
-It will be truly enriching experience.
+You will be able to design fabulous-looking apps.
+It will be a truly enriching experience.

 Don’t blame it all on fragmentation…..

-Very often the problem of fragmentation is blamed for poor or sub par Android app experience.
-But it is this diversity which offers designers an opportunity innovate and reach out to a phenomenal user base across the globe.
-A lot is at stake and the rewards are mind boggling.
+Very often the problem of fragmentation is blamed for poor or sub-par Android app experience.
+But it is this diversity that offers designers an opportunity to innovate and reach out to a phenomenal user base across the globe.
+A lot is at stake and the rewards are mind-boggling.
 So it is about time to gear up and embrace a robust Android.
 What are you waiting for?
 Get the ball rolling.